-This relationship was found to be positive and significant ( $\beta$ = 0.011, p< 0.05).
+This relationship was found to be positive and significant (β = 0.011, p< 0.05).
 The hypothesis was therefore rejected.
 The coefficient 0.011 implies that social bonds explain the variability in customer value.

-This result supports prior researches that looked at relational marketing strategies in the context of customer value (Ndubisi, 2004; Vierra and Ennew, 2004; Hsieh et al., 2005; Chiu et al., 2005; Chiung-Ju Liang and Wen-Hang, 2008).
+This result supports prior researches that looked at relational marketing strategies in the context of customer value (Ndubisi, 2004; Vierra and Ennew, 2004; Hsieh et al., 2005; Chiung-Ju Liang and Wen-Hang, 2008).
 These studies have indicated that social bonds influence customer value.
 Customer value increase when customers perceive social bonds to be beneficial.
 In conclusion, the better social bonds could create beneficial friendship to customers, the more useful they will perceive such bonds to be and increase customer value.
-Hence, commercial banks attention should focus on designing effective social bonding strategies that will meet customer needs, create lasting friendship between the bank and customers, so as to improve customer value.
+Hence, commercial banks attention should focus on designing effective social bonding strategies that will meet customer value.
 The positive relationship that was identified between social bonds and customer value may be interpreted as customer value being increased as a result of experiencing a high quality of service in terms of communication, friendship and social support this in turn create high customer satisfaction and high perceptions of value.

 5.2.3 Influence of Structural Bonds on Customer Value in Commercial Banks.
 The study had proposed the null hypothesis;